 What is Key Stage 5?

-Key Stage 5 is the term that refers to the optional, two years, final stage of secondary education undertaken by 16-18 year old students studying in maintained schools and colleges in England and Wales.
+This is the term that refers to the optional, two years, final stage of secondary education undertaken by 16-18 year old students studying in maintained schools and colleges in England and Wales.

 If opting for the academically challenging, subject based A’Levels, students usually choose 3 or more and for those considering university, they tend to choose subjects they’re interested in doing for their degree.
 However, A’Levels can also be used as an entree into work placed training or the world of employment.